 Add value with curation

-Like a museum curator selecting significant artifacts for an exhibition, add value by presenting the best content you can find, and organize a content collection in ways that make sense to your audience (similar to the point explained in the previous section).
+Like a museum curator selecting significant artifacts for an exhibition, add value by presenting the best content you can find, and organize a content collection in ways that make sense to your target audience (similar to the point explained in the previous section).

 How can you add value to create a curated collection?
 Once you select items to be included in a collection, there are three value-adding activities: